wgu-opensource/osmt/api/README.md

   * Click 'ok'

 ## Spring Boot Configuration / Profiles
 This project makes use of configuring Spring boot via property files.
 These are located at `./api/src/main/resources/config/`.
 A `dev` profile exists for local development, and can be applied by passing the `-Dspring.profiles.active=dev` argument on launch.
-Active profiles also control which Spring Boot `@component`(s) are run.
+Active profiles also control which Spring Boot `@Component`(s) are run.

 ### Override Specific Properties While Using Maven
 To override specific properties with JVM arguments when developing with Maven, pass the JVM arguments as the value to `-Dspring-boot.run.jvmArguments=`